10xOXR/IFED_Milestone_2_Exoplanets/README.md

 # Exoplanets and How to Find Them
 ### _Milestone Project 2: Interactive Frontend Development (JavaScript / jQuery / D3.js / DC.js)_

-This project centres around an interactive data dashboard detailing various aspects of Exoplanet discoveries.
+This project centres around an interactive data dashboard detailing various aspects of exoplanet discoveries.
 Rather than a simple one-page (and dull) dashboard, I thought it would be more engaging to build the dashboard in the wider context of a site providing information on exoplanets and the methods used to find them.

-The dashboard has been build using the latest versions D3.js, DC.js, and Crossfilter.js libraries, and styled using only CSS-Grid.
+The dashboard has been build using the latest versions of D3.js, DC.js, and Crossfilter.js libraries, and styled using only CSS Grid.

 ## UX